GrainLearning/grainLearning/docs/source/rnn.rst

 Get your data to our format
 ```````````````````````````
 The RNN model of this module considers a specific data format and organization.
-Our example of data consists of several DEM simulations of Triaxial Compressions of samples having different contact parameters.
+Our example of data consists of several DEM simulations of Triaxial Compressions of granular material specimens having different contact parameters.
 Such simulations were performed using `YADE <http://yade-dem.org/>`_ that outputs the simulation state to a .npy file every given amount of time steps.
 The files are stored under the folder structure pressure/experiment_type.

 * Prepare your parsing script.
 We recommend to copy this script locally.
 * Use ``CONTACT_KEYS``, ``INPUT_KEYS`` and ``OUTPUT_KEYS`` consistent with your dataset.
 You can modify, add or remove elements of such dictionaries.
 These will also be stored as :ref:`dataset attributes <linkDatasetAttributes>`.